-Entering the village, he felt a new kind of uneasiness, an increased heartbeat.
-He considered changing himself into… into… into… he had absolutely no idea.
-He really didn’t know what to turn himself into, the same self who had always caused strife and discord in people’s minds and hearts?
+Entering the village, he felt uneasy.
+His heart beat quickly.
+Tancred considered changing himself into… into… into… He couldn't decide.
+He really didn't know if he wanted to be the same self who had always caused strife and discord in people’s minds and hearts.

 The Izkulis were deep in a sweet slumber.
-The devilishly gifted Gaspard who always slept with one eye open, smelt the brutal Tancred who had passed through the village a month before.
-Gaspard then barked loud enough to warn the whole village; he could recognize the smell of this reprobate miles off.
-The Mirabelle sisters had had a falling out because of Tancred and it had taken six months to reconcile them.
-And the Grimaud brothers were still not speaking because of the wounds he had caused them in their love lives.
+The gifted Gaspard always slept with one eye open, alert at all times.
+He recognized the smell of Tancred from the villain's trip through the village the month before.
+Gaspard barked loud enough to warn the whole village that its terrorizer had returned.
+It was because of Tancred's spells that the Mirabelle sisters had had a falling out.
+It had taken six months to reconcile them.
+The Grimaud brothers were still not speaking because of the problems he had caused them in their love lives.
 The Izkulis shut their doors and windows super tight, sealed their chimneys and brought their animals indoors.
 They all shook with fear from head to toe.

 Tancred shouted out in a loud voice, "Open your windows!
 I’m not going to hurt you.
 Look for yourselves.
 I’m on my own."

 None of the Izkulis made a move.
 Their doors and windows stayed shut.
 “That’s just one of Tancred’s ruses!” they told themselves.
-“Just another of his ways to get us to go out so he can chuck his evil, poisonous powders in our eyes.”
+“Just another one of his ways to lure us outdoors so he can chuck his evil, poisonous powders in our eyes.”

-Up until now Tancred had entertained himself by terrorizing people but today he didn’t feel like doing that.
+Up until this point, Tancred entertained himself by terrorizing people.
+Today, however, he realized he really wasn't in the mood.
 He put his backpack on again to go in search of a friendlier village.
 He walked for a long time, deep in thought, trying to imagine what new work he could do.
 Cabinetmaker?
 Painter?
 Fireman?
 Flautist?
-But none of these appealed.
+But none of these sounded appealing.
 He even considered going back to being the wicked Tancred since he felt really comfortable in that role.

-“Open up!
+He cried out, "Open up!
 I won’t do any harm.
-Look for yourselves, I’m all on my own”.
+Look for yourselves, I’m all on my own!"

 A brave Iznodheer shouted, "Get lost!
 We don’t want anything to do with you."